WordPress/gutenberg/packages/scripts/README.md

 This is how you execute those scripts using the presented setup:

--   `npm run test:e2e` - runs all e2e tests.
+-   `pnpm test:e2e` - runs all e2e tests.
--   `npm run test:e2e:help` - prints all available options to configure e2e test runner.
+-   `pnpm test:e2e:help` - prints all available options to configure e2e test runner.
--   `npm run test-e2e -- --puppeteer-interactive` - runs all e2e tests interactively.
+-   `pnpm test-e2e -- --puppeteer-interactive` - runs all e2e tests interactively.
--   `npm run test-e2e FILE_NAME -- --puppeteer-interactive` - runs one test file interactively.
+-   `pnpm test-e2e FILE_NAME -- --puppeteer-interactive` - runs one test file interactively.
--   `npm run test-e2e:watch -- --puppeteer-interactive` - runs all tests interactively and watch for changes.
+-   `pnpm test-e2e:watch -- --puppeteer-interactive` - runs all tests interactively and watch for changes.
--   `npm run test-e2e:debug` - runs all tests interactively and enables [debugging tests](#debugging-e2e-tests).
+-   `pnpm test-e2e:debug` - runs all tests interactively and enables [debugging tests](#debugging-e2e-tests).

 Jest will look for test files with any of the following popular naming conventions: